shysolocup/noscord.js/README.md

 It's built on the latest versions of Discord.JS so it has all the new features AND the simpler setup.<br><br>

-- A TON of bug fixes
+- Built in command support
-- Built in commands
+- Numerous Bug Fixes
 - Fully open source
 - Modding support
-- Updated events
+- Custom events
 - Better guides